 Q. What new flexible licensing options does Cisco ASA Software Release 8.2 provide?

 A. Cisco ASA Software Release 8.2 will support Botnet Traffic Filter licensing, Cisco AnyConnect Essentials licensing, AnyConnect Mobile licensing, and shared licensing.

 Cisco ASA VPN

 Q. What is the Cisco ASA Software Release 8.2 shared licensing feature?

 A. The shared licensing feature enables all internally connected devices in an SSL VPN deployment to share a single SSL VPN license with the total seat count corresponding to the requirements of the deployment.
-A master device handles the distribution and management of the shared licenses for all participating devices, while participating devices dynamically obtain (or "lease") licenses from the master device.
+A primary device handles the distribution and management of the shared licenses for all participating devices, while participating devices dynamically obtain (or “lease”) licenses from the primary device.